Nov 23, 2020 • Filed to: Photo/Video/Audio Solutions • Proven solutions

 You can also access the audio troubleshooter by typing "Troubleshoot settings" in the taskbar's search box.

-Your computer might lack the resources to play your MKV video properly or driver and codec issues, which might lead to MKV video playback with no sound.
-Whatever the cause, converting your video to a more common format like MP4 will save you a lot of headaches.
+Your computer might lack the resources to play your MKV video properly or driver and codec issues, leading to MKV video playback with no sound.
+Whatever the cause, converting your video to a more common format like MP4 will save you many headaches.

 Here's our guide on how to convert your MKV video file format to MP4 using Wondershare Uniconverter: